Ashu-hub/All-About-MicroServices/SideNotes.md

 6. Feign Client - You have a full suite of a load balancer, circuit breaker, and HTTP client with a sensible ready-to-go default configuration.
 7. Ribbon - client side load balancer(Diff bet client and server side load balancer)

+8. Inter- Service communication:
+	It can be using any protocol like HTTP/HTTPS/rPC/WebSocket.
+	It can be synchronous or asynchoronous.

+	Synchronous Communication:
+	Advantages: Simple,Easy, Realtime.
+	Disadvantages: Service Availability, respsonse Time(if hop is too many, latency is increased).

+	Asynchronous Communication:
+	Using queues.
+	Advantages: Faster way of communication, loosely coupled, works even service are down, No need of service Discovery.
+	Disadvantages: Complex design, Process Latency, Monitoring calls(Increase cost for queues).

+9. Service Mesh:
+	A service mesh is an abstracted layer which sits on top of the microservices and handles service-to-service communication.
+Service Mesh Implements Proxy and Side Car Pattern, which means for every MicroService Instance there will be a service Mesh Instance.
+	The mesh tracks, secures, and relays all data flow between services.
+	It helps in :
+	a.
+Load Balancing.
+	b.
+Service Discovery.
+	c.
+Metrics.
+	d.
+Retries.
+	e.
+Circuit Braker.
+	f.
+TimeOut.

+	In Service mesh there are 2 major components- 1.
+Control Pane 2.
+Data Pane.
+	1. Control PAne- It is a central palce where we can acutally load all the configurations or all of the proxies which are side loaded alaong with every instance.
+	2. Data Pane: Is a group of all these proxies.
+The important poitn is every proxy does not have idea about other proxy in the same cluster.
+	Proxy are the one which does all of the functions metioned above like load balancing.

+10. Deployemnt Patterns:

 ###How did you do in Jpop Project?